 Agree Next Steps

 Discuss actions and assign owners to each one.
-Make sure you agree timetable for next steps if possible.
-Its important everyone comes away knowing what is happening next.
+Make sure you agree a timetable for the next steps if possible.
+It’s important everyone comes away knowing what is happening next.

 Process Workshop Agenda Ready!